-This subject focuses in depth upon principles of contract law which govern the performance, breach and termination of many commercial and conveyancing transactions: it is concerned with complex applications of general contract law principles rather than with more specific rights that are sometimes conferred by statutes dealing with 'consumer' contracts.
+This subject focuses in depth upon principles of contract law which govern the performance, breach and termination of many commercial and conveyancing transactions; it is concerned with complex applications of general contract law principles rather than with more specific rights that are sometimes conferred by statutes dealing with 'consumer' contracts.
 The subject systematically examines a large number of issues which may arise in the course of contractual performance but can seldom be fully considered in undergraduate contract law courses, despite their considerable practical importance.
 In the course of this examination, the subject addresses a range of difficult questions that have been raised in recent judgments of the High Court of Australia, but often remain unanswered.
 While the subject seeks primarily to reveal frequently unrecognised interrelations between legal principles, very considerable class time is devoted to discussion of issued problems which highlight the practical significance and dimensions of conceptual issues.
 Some specific topics likely to be considered are: contingent conditions precedent to the duty of performance, and their elimination; confusion arising from the multiple classifications of serious breaches; problems in identifying a repudiation and acting upon it; the effect of an unaccepted repudiation; the consequences of repudiation where the victim is not ready, willing and able to perform its own obligations; unconscionable exercises of a right to affirm, or a right to terminate, following serious breach; problems raised by Shevill's case; identification of rights surviving termination

-Developing Computer Applications to Law A: Database, hypertext and communications technologies
+Developing Computer Applications to Law (A): Database, hypertext and communications technologies

-Staff Contact: A/Prof Graham Greenleaf CP15 SS HPW2
+Staff Contact: GA/Prof Graham Greenleaf CP15 SS HPW2

-The theory and practice of developing computer applications for use in the law, with an emphasising the use of database, text retrieval and hypertext techniques.
+The theory and practice of developing computer applications for use in the law, emphasising the use of database, text retrieval and hypertext techniques.
+There is a strong emphasis on the use of these technologies over the internet.
 The special requirements of legal materials are emphasised.
-Examples of the practical uses of each technology are demonstrated and considered critically, including litigation support systems, sentencing systems, land information systems and case and statute retrieval systems.
-Topics include: principles of free-text retrieval; deficiencies of existing retrieval techniques; 'interventionist' interfaces; principles of hypertext; 'conceptual' retrieval systems; measuring the performance of retrieval systems; 'neural networks' in information retrieval; electronic filing of documents and document exchange; hypertext and text retrieval over the internet.
-Each student will design and implement a computer application in an area of law of the student's choice.
-The use of appropriate hypertext and text retrieval programs is taught during the course for this purpose.
-Familiarity with the use of a microcomputer and a word processing program is a prerequisite, but a knowledge of programming is not required.
-Familiarity with computerised legal research is desirable.
+Examples of the practical uses of each technology are demonstrated and considered critically, particularly litigation support systems, and others such as sentencing systems and land information systems.
+Topics may include: principles of free-text retrieval; deficiencies of existing retrieval techniques; distributed retrieval over the internet; 'interventionist' interfaces; principles of hypertext; 'conceptual' retrieval systems; measuring the performance of retrieval systems; electronic filing of documents and document exchange; hypertext and text retrieval over the internet.
+Each student will design and implement an internet-based computer application in an area of law of the student's choice.
+The use of appropriate development tools is taught during the course.
+Familiarity with the use of a microcomputer and a word processing program is a pre-requisite, but a knowledge of programming is not required.
+Familiarity with computerised legal research is desirable, particularly internet legal research.
 All classes take place in the Faculty Microcomputer Lab and enrolment is therefore limited.

-Developing Computer Applications to Law B: Knowledge-based technologies

-Staff Contact: A/Prof Graham Greenleaf
+Developing Computer Applications to Law (B): Knowledge-based technologies Staff Contact: A/Prof Graham Greenleaf CP15 SS HPW2